risk-first/website/risks/Software-Dependency-Risk.md

  - Do you already have a dependency providing this functionality?
 So many times, I've worked on projects that import a _new_ dependency when some existing (perhaps transitive) dependency has _already brought in the functionality_.
 For example, there are plenty of libraries for [JSON](https://en.wikipedia.org/wiki/JSON) marshalling, but if I'm also using a web framework the chances are it already has a dependency on one already.
  - Does it contain lots of functionality that isn’t relevant to the task you want it to accomplish?  e.g. Using Java when a shell script would do (on a non-Java project)

-Sometimes, the amount of complexity _goes up_ when you use a dependency for _good reason_.  <!-- tweet-end --> For example, in Java you can use [Java Database Connectivity (JDBC)](https://en.wikipedia.org/wiki/Java_Database_Connectivity) to interface with various types of database.
+Sometimes, the amount of complexity _goes up_ when you use a dependency for _good reason._  For example, in Java you can use [Java Database Connectivity (JDBC)](https://en.wikipedia.org/wiki/Java_Database_Connectivity) to interface with various types of database.
 [Spring Framework](https://en.wikipedia.org/wiki/Spring_Framework) (a popular Java library) provides a thing called a `JDBCTemplate`.
 This actually makes your code _more_ complex, and can prove very difficult to debug.
 However, it prevents some security issues, handles resource disposal and makes database access more efficient.
 None of those are essential to interfacing with the database, but not having them is [Operational Risk](Operational-Risk.md) that can bite you later on.

 ### 3. Software-as-a-Service